huggingface/diffusers/examples/inpainting/README.md

 ### Pokemon example

 You need to accept the model license before downloading or using the weights.
-In this example we'll use model version `sd-v1-5-inpainting` from runwayml, so you'll need to visit [its card](https://huggingface.co/runwayml/stable-diffusion-inpainting), read the license and tick the checkbox if you agree.
+In this example we'll use model version `sd-v1-5-inpainting` or `v1-5` from runwayml, so you'll need to visit [inpainting card](https://huggingface.co/runwayml/stable-diffusion-inpainting) or [v1-5 card](https://huggingface.co/runwayml/stable-diffusion-v1-5), read the license and tick the checkbox if you agree.

 You have to be a registered user in 🤗 Hugging Face Hub, and you'll also need to use an access token for the code to work.
 For more information on access tokens, please refer to [this section of the documentation](https://huggingface.co/docs/hub/security-tokens).